rlindooren/lagom-shoppingbasket/README.md

 #### Keeping state
 In this implementation the [`ShoppingBasketEntity`] (../master/shoppingbasket-impl/src/main/java/nl/brightbits/lagom/shoppingbasket/impl/ShoppingBasketEntity.java) uses the [`ShoppingBasket`]  (../master/shoppingbasket-api/src/main/java/nl/brightbits/lagom/shoppingbasket/api/ShoppingBasket.java) read model to keep its state.
 But in a more serious system it is advisable to not use a read model to keep state.
-Creating a separate state model allows for more flexibility when it comes to being able to update the read model (which is what CQRS is all about of course :simple_smile:).
+Creating a separate state model allows for more flexibility when it comes to being able to update the read model (which is what CQRS is all about of course :smile:).

 ## Functionality